GOTCHA: Real-Time Video Deepfake Detection via Challenge-Response: Introduction

 \section{Introduction}

-\textbf{Overview.} Modern life has made live, online video interactions indispensable.
-Estimates show that 36.7 million Americans (at least partially) will work from home with video conferencing tools, an uptick of 87\% from pre-pandemic levels \cite{videoconf}.
-This dramatic increase in video interactions creates fertile grounds for novel social-engineering attacks and online fraud.
-Specifically, high-quality \emph{deepfakes} are now available that faithfully reproduce a target's facial appearance and that easily bypass commercial APIs for liveness detection and ID verification~\cite{sensitykyc}.
-While earlier deepfakes mainly targeted well-known public figures, modern deepfake generators have made it feasible to impersonate any individual (even with limited training images) in the real-time setting ~\cite{iperov_deepfacelab_2021}.
-These systems, that we call Real-Time Deep Fakes (RTDFs), pose an urgent, burgeoning threat to the integrity of human interactions across the globe.
+In an increasingly interconnected world, the adoption of live, online video interactions has become widespread.
+Projections for 2023 indicate that 86\% of companies are conducting interviews online, while approximately 83\% of employees estimate spending about a third of their working week in virtual meetings~\cite{videoconf}.
+This significant uptick in online interactions creates a fertile ground for novel social engineering attacks.
+Specifically, high-quality tools capable of creating video deepfakes, which can convincingly mimic a target's facial appearance, are becoming more accessible and can readily circumvent commercial APIs designed for liveness detection and identity verification~\cite{sensitykyc}.
+While earlier versions of deepfakes primarily targeted public figures~\cite{deepfake_scam0}, recent advancements in deepfake generation technology have made it possible to impersonate ordinary individuals~\cite{deepfake_scam1}, even with a limited set of training images~\cite{mollickquickfake}, in a real-time setting~\cite{iperov_deepfacelab_2021}.
+These systems, named \emph{Real-Time Deepfakes (RTDFs)}, are a sophisticated variant of deepfakes involving live, interactive video impersonations of a target, posing an urgent, burgeoning threat to the integrity of online human interactions across the globe~\cite{bloomberg1}.

-Previous research has conventionally studied deepfakes in the offline, non-interactive setting.
-These techniques rely on detecting unnatural artifacts in the image frequency domain \cite{marraGANsLeaveArtificial2019}, or eye features \cite{guo2022eyes}, or inner \& outer face features \cite{dong2022protecting}, or expressions \cite{mazaheri2022detection}, or biological signals \cite{boccignone2022deepfakes}.
-However, such techniques make no specific assumptions about the computational resources available to the adversary; moreover, they assume that the detector possesses no {agency} and cannot induce specific actions by the adversary.
+RTDFs have already become prevalent to the extent that the FBI has warned of their imminent threat and pervasiveness~\cite{fbiworries}.
+Known recent incidents include an individual in China transferring \$620,000 to an impersonator of their friend after a video call~\cite{deepfake_scam1}.
+Also, an impersonation of the former president of Ukraine joined a Kremlin critic during a recorded video call to lure the critic into performing embarrassing acts~\cite{deepfake_scam2}.

+Conventional techniques~\cite{marraGANsLeaveArtificial2019},~\cite{guo2022eyes},~\cite{dong2022protecting},~\cite{mazaheri2022detection},~\cite{boccignone2022deepfakes} have considered deepfake detection, but in an offline and non-interactive setting.
+Despite being technically impressive, such techniques are not explicitly designed for RTDFs and operate under the assumption of \textit{no interaction between an imposter and the detector}.
+This assumption creates a threat model that favors imposters, who can leverage offline resources to refine their models to target specific individuals.
+Meanwhile, detection often needs to be performed in real-time without knowledge of the creation process and in potentially constrained environments.